quickwit-oss/quickwit/docs/get-started/tutorials/add-full-text-search-to-your-olap-db.md

 SELECT count(*) FROM url('http://127.0.0.1:7280/api/v1/gh-archive/search/stream?query=log4j+OR+log4shell&fast_field=id&output_format=click_house_row_binary', RowBinary, 'id UInt64')

 ┌─count()─┐
-│   99584 │
+│  217469 │
 └─────────┘

-1 rows in set.
-Elapsed: 0.012 sec.
-Processed 99.13 thousand rows, 793.00 KB (7.96 million rows/s., 63.66 MB/s.)
+1 row in set.
+Elapsed: 0.068 sec.
+Processed 217.47 thousand rows, 1.74 MB (3.19 million rows/s., 25.55 MB/s.)
 ```

-We are fetching 100 000 u64 ids in 0.012 seconds.
-That's 8 million rows per second, not bad.
-And it's possible to increase the throughput with more extensive queries.
+We are fetching 217 469 u64 ids in 0.068 seconds.
+That's 3.19 million rows per second, not bad.
+And it's possible to increase the throughput if fast field are already cached.

 Let's do another example with a more exciting query that will match `log4j` or `log4shell` and count events per day: